xni-esrf/SSD_3D/README.md

 ## Dataset Metadata

 Before launching a training on a dataset, information about this dataset must be provided in a json file stored in the metadata folder.
-To give an example, the metadata of the provided fly neuropil volume can be found in the metadata folder.
+For example, the metadata of the provided fly neuropil volume can be found in the metadata folder.
-For any datasets, metadata that must be provided are: path to the volume reconstructed using all projections, the paths of the volumes reconsutructed using a projection subset, volume size, position of an potential crop, Size of the potential crop.
+For any datasets, metadata that must be provided are: path to the volume reconstructed using all projections, the paths of the volumes reconsutructed using a projection subset, volume size, position of an potential crop, size of the potential crop.

 ## Demonstration Commands